What Are Compound Nouns?

 - Open or Spaced compound nouns: there is a space between the words;

-- Closed or Solid compound nouns: there is no space between words;
+- Closed or Solid compound nouns: there is no space between the words;

-- Hyphenated compound nouns: there is a hyphen between words;
+- Hyphenated compound nouns: there is a hyphen between the words.

 Compound Nouns: Stress Patterns